primedigitaltech/azon_seeker/README.md

 ## Features

-- 🛒 **Collect Amazon Product Data:** Easily gather product details and reviews from Amazon pages.
+- 🛒 **Collect Product Data:** Easily gather product details and reviews from Amazon and other websites.
 - 📦 **Import/Export:** Supports importing and exporting data in Excel format for further analysis.
 - ☁️ **Cloud Export:** Export your data to the cloud for backup or sharing.
 - 📊 **Data Table:** View, filter, and manage collected data in a user-friendly table.